 In some cases, you don’t want to publish changes right away.
 You’ll have to wait until, for instance, a product is launched or an event took place.
-If you have a cloned post to work in, you can perfectly prepare the changes and just copy the content or push the post live (don’t forget to redirect!) when the time is there.
+In this case, you can also use the Rewrite & Republish option to perfectly prepare the changes and simply schedule your update for publication.
+You can do this by clicking on the republish date in the Post settings and picking the date you want the updated version to go live.
+Until that moment your original post will stay as it is and the plugin will automatically update this post to your updated version at the moment of your choice.
 This will save you a lot of last-minute work and editing.

 Large sites often have lots of content.
 Inevitably, the content you publish might become more alike over time.
 We notice this ourselves as we write a lot about content optimization.
 Before you know it, you’ll have multiple posts on how to optimize a blog post.
 Is this a bad thing?
 Well, it might be, if you start competing with yourself in the search engines.
 We call this keyword cannibalization.
 We have a complete article on how to find and fix cannibilization in a smart way.

 If you have posts that are very similar and compete for a top ranking in the search results, you’re better off merging them into one complete and high-quality post.
 In order to do so, you can check how these similar posts are doing, which one gets the most traffic and ranks highest.
 This is the preferred post or URL to keep.